 The view is clear: The Daydream platform is growing, and Google has the resources and the passion to push it even further.

 Here's everything we know now about the Daydream platform so far.

-The apps will also be parallax meaning hovering over them with the controller will cause them to shift.
+Oh yeah, all of these apps will also be parallax, which means hovering over them with the controller will cause them to slightly shift.
+It's a neat little feature that makes things feel like they have some added depth.
+If you have an iPhone, you've probably seen it on your home screen.
 The Play Store will also have motion intensity ratings in case there's some VR you can't handle well.

 Daydream: Compatible phones

-App partners so far include The New York Times, Wall Street Journal for news while Hulu, Netflix, HBO, IMAX are bringing their libraries.
+App partners so far include The New York Times, Wall Street Journal for news while Hulu, Netflix, HBO, IMAX have also hit the platform.
 USA Today, CNN, MLB, NBA and Lionsgate have also signed up.

 Google is also reportedly partnering up with YouTube stars like the Dolan twins and Justine Ezarik, unnamed video game producers, and sports leagues to create 360 degree promotional videos for Daydream and other content.

 - The best 360 degree and VR videos to watch on YouTubeFor your phone, desktop or headset viewing consideration

 - The best Google Daydream apps and gamesAll the apps and games to check out with Google's best mobile VR headset